-- Be alert to signs of depression such as increased disorganization, withdrawal, tiredness, decreased threshold for stress, crying, suicidal talk, etc. (children with Asperger's / PDD NOS are at higher risk for depression.)
+- Be alert to signs of depression such as increased disorganization, withdrawal, tiredness, decreased threshold for stress, crying, suicidal talk, as they are at a higher risk of risk for stress, anxiety and depression.

-If you suspect that your child has Asperger's or PDD NOS, then take your child to be seen by a family doctor or paediatrician to make sure there aren't any medical problems that might be causing or contributing to the symptoms.
-The doctor may recommend more specialized mental health services, or help with referrals to mental health professionals such as a psychologist, psychiatrist or social worker.
+If you suspect that your child has ASD, then have your child to be seen by a family doctor or paediatrician to make sure there aren't any medical problems that might be causing or contributing to the symptoms.
+The doctor can then recommend next steps for exploring such as a specialized service for assessing ASD, or a private practice psychologist.

-At school, when the teachers became aware of Asperger's, they were able to come up with an Individualized Education Plan (IEP) to take into account his needs.
+At school, when the teachers became aware of his ASD, they were able to come up with an Individualized Education Plan (IEP) to take into account his needs.

 Thomas is still obsessed with trains though, so his parents found it helpful to learn and read up on trains themselves, so they are now able to hold a conversation with him about his interest, and thus able to help him practice his conversation skills.
 And bit by bit, they are then able to try to shift his interest to other areas.
 With their encouragement, he has started to develop other interests such as computers.
 Through that interest, he has more to talk about with some of the other classmates, and he is slowly starting to make a new friend.

 Thomas still has a lot of struggles and challenges ahead, but at least now he and his parents know that they aren't alone and that there are supports out there.